Issues Unique to Lawyers, Doctors, Executives, Entrepreneurs, and Engineers/Tech Workers:

-I specialize in working with difficulties unique to lawyers, doctors, executives, and engineers/tech workers, including unrelenting work pressure, perfectionism, sexual dysfunction, substance misuse, "Imposter Syndrome," and inability to find work/life balance.
+I specialize in working with difficulties unique to lawyers, doctors, executives, entrepreneurs, and engineers/tech workers, including unrelenting work pressure, perfectionism, sexual dysfunction, substance misuse, "Imposter Syndrome," and inability to find work/life balance.

 Lawyers: In a study of almost 13,000 lawyers, 21% qualify as problematic drinkers, 28% struggle with depression, and 19% struggle with anxiety.
 75% of the lawyers in this study did not answer the section on drug use despite answering all of the other questions.
 Research shows that before starting law school, law students are usually physically and mentally healthier than the general population.
 Law students generally begin law school with a sense of self and their values intact.
 They consume less alcohol, use less illicit substances, have less depression, and are less hostile than their counterparts.
 Law school shifts the focus from the internal (where one's personal values are a driving force) to the external (where things like status, comparative worth, and competition are valued).
 This can lead an individual to graduate from law school with depression, anxiety, hostility, and decreased life satisfaction.